There are several theological reasons why we retain the black

 addresses the penalty of sin.
 Progressive salvation is about maturation in the

-would not be of grace but of works, which contradicts passages like Eph 2:8-10
+then salvation would not be of grace but of works (cf. Eph 2:8-10; Titus 3:5).

-and Titus 3:5.
 Therefore, Christ propitiating the penalty of sin for mankind (not

 Speaking of progressive sanctification, my friend, Dr. Michael